SymfonyCasts/doctrine-queries/sfcasts/reusing-queries-query-builder.md

 # Reusing Queries in the Query Builder

-Open `CategoryRepository.php` again.
-Okay, we have a couple of places in here where we `->leftJoin()` over to `fortuneCookies` and select fortune cookies.
-In the future, we may need to do that in even more places inside of here, so it would be great if we could *reuse* that logic instead of repeating it over and over again.
-Let's fix that.
+Open up `CategoryRepository`.
+We have a few places in here where we `->leftJoin()` over to `fortuneCookies` and select fortune cookies.
+In the future, we may need to do that in even *more* methods... so it would be super duper if we could *reuse* that logic instead of repeating it over and over again.
+Let's do that!

-Anywhere inside of here, let's make a new `private function` called `addFortuneCookieJoinAndSelect()`.
-This is going to accept a `QueryBuilder` object (make sure you get the one from `Doctrine\ORM` - the "Object Relational Mapper"), and let's call it `$qb`.
-This will *also* return a `QueryBuilder`.
+Anywhere inside here, add a new `private function` called `addFortuneCookieJoinAndSelect()`.
+This will accept a `QueryBuilder` object (make sure you get the one from `Doctrine\ORM` - the "Object Relational Mapper"), and let's call it `$qb`.
+This will also *return* a `QueryBuilder`.

 The next step is pretty simple.
-I'm actually going to steal the `JOIN` logic from above... and, down here, we're going to say `return $qb`... and paste that.
-You may have to clean up the spacing a little here.
-And that's it!
-We now have a method that we can call, pass in the `QueryBuilder`, and it will add the `JOIN` and `SELECT` *for* us.
+Go steal the `JOIN` logic from above... and, down here, say `return $qb`... and paste that... being sure to clean up any spacing mess that may have occurred.

+And... that's it!
+We now have a method that we can call, pass in the `QueryBuilder`, and *it* will add the `JOIN` and `SELECT` *for* us.

 The result is *pretty* nice.
-Up here, we could say `$qb = $this->createQueryBuilder('category')`... and, down here, say `return $this->addFortuneCookieJoinAndSelect()` and pass in that `$qb`.
-So we're passing in the `$qb`, which it modifies, but then, because our new method returns the `QueryBuilder` as well, we can just chain off of it like normal.
-If we go over here and try the "Search" feature... oh... of course that breaks.
+Up here, we can say
+`$qb = $this->createQueryBuilder('category')`... then below,
+`return $this->addFortuneCookieJoinAndSelect()` passing `$qb`.

+So we create the `$qb`, pass it to the method, that *modifies* it... but it also *returns* the `QueryBuilder`, so can just chain off of it like normal.

+Spin over over and try the "Search" feature.
+And... oh... of course that breaks!
 We need to remove this excess code.
-If we try it now... it works!
+If we try it now... great success!

-Now that this is working, let's repeat that same thing down here.
-Replace this `return` with `$qb =` and then, below that, say `return $this->addFortuneCookieJoinAndSelect()`, pass in `$qb`, and then remove `->addSelect()` and `->leftJoin()` on that one.
+To celebrate, let's repeat that same thing down here.
+Replace `return` with `$qb =`..., below that, say `return $this->addFortuneCookieJoinAndSelect()` passing in `$qb`, and then remove `->addSelect()` and `->leftJoin()`.

 This is for the Category page, so if we click any category... perfect!
-It's still working.
+It's still rocking.

+## Making the QueryBuilder Argument Optional

-We can even make this a little easier.
-Instead of requiring the `QueryBuilder` object, we could make it *optional*, and then, all we need to do down here is tweak this a little to say *if* we have a `$qb`, use it, otherwise, `$this->createQueryBuilder('category')`.
-There we go.
-So *if* there's a `QueryBuilder` passed in, we're just going to use this and call `->addSelect()` on it, *else* we'll create a fresh `QueryBuilder` and call `->addSelect()` on it.
+But... we can even make this a bit nicer.
+Instead of requiring the `QueryBuilder` object as an argument, we can make it *optional*.

+Watch: down here, tweak this so that *if* we have a `$qb`, use it, otherwise, `$this->createQueryBuilder('category')`.
+So *if* a `QueryBuilder` was passed in, use this and call `->addSelect()`, *else* create a fresh `QueryBuilder` and call `->addSelect()` on *that*.

-The advantage of this is that we don't need to initialize our `QueryBuilder` at all up here, and the same thing goes for the method above.
-But you can see how important it is that we're using a consistent alias everywhere.
-We're referencing `category.name`,`category.iconKey`, and `category.id`, so we need to make sure that we always create their `QueryBuilder` using that exact alias to keep everything working nicely.
+The advantage of this is that we don't need to initialize our `QueryBuilder` at all up here... and the same thing goes for the method above.

+But you *can* see how important it is that we're using a *consistent* alias everywhere.
+We're referencing `category.name`,`category.iconKey`, and `category.id`... so we need to make sure that we always create a `QueryBuilder` using that *exact* alias.
+Else... things get explodey.

-All right, while we're here, let's create one more reusable method in one other place - `public function addOrderByCategoryName()` - because we're probably going to want to always order our data the same way.
-And, like we did before, we're going to have a `QueryBuilder $qb = null` argument, return a `QueryBuilder`, and the inside of this is pretty simple.
-We're going to steal the code above... let me hit "enter" on this so it looks a little better... and then we'll start the same way.
-Create a `QueryBuilder` if you need to, and then say `->addOrderBy('category.name')`, followed by `Criteria::DESC`, which we used earlier in our `search()` method.
+Let's create one more reusable method: `public function addOrderByCategoryName()`... because we're probably going to want to *always* order our data in the same way.
+Give this the usual `QueryBuilder $qb = null` argument, return a `QueryBuilder`, and the inside is pretty simple.
+I'll steal the code above... let me hit "enter" so it looks a bit better... and then start the same way.
+Create a `QueryBuilder` if we need to, and then say `->addOrderBy('category.name')`, followed by `Criteria::DESC`, which we used earlier in our `search()` method.
+And yes, we *are* sorting in *reverse* alphabetical order because, well, hoenstly I have no idea *what* I was thinking when I coded this.

-Now we need to break this up a little, so we'll start with `$qb = $this->addOrderByCategoryName()` and pass nothing.
-We'll pass that `$qb` to the second part.
-Unfortunately, as soon as you shortcut these methods, you can't chain them all together.
-You can only chain a *little*.
-But that still allows us to remove this `->addOrderBy()` down here.
+To use this, we need to break things up a bit.
+Start with `$qb = $this->addOrderByCategoryName()` and pass nothing. then pass *that* `$qb` to the second part.

+As you can see, as soon as you have multiple shortcut methods, you can't chain them *all*... which is a small bummer.
+But this *does* still allow us to remove the `->addOrderBy()` down here.

 If we try it now... the page still works!
-And if we try searching for something on the homepage... that still works too!
+And if we try searching for something on the homepage... that's looking good too!

-Next: Let's learn about the criteria system, which is a really cool way to efficiently filter collection relationships inside the database.
+Next: Let's learn about the `Criteria` system: a *really* cool way to efficiently filter *collection* relationships inside the database, while keeping your code dead-simple.